ijmeals/maybe96/README.md

 - brushing your teeth

-- course correct, maybe
+- course correct

-- curtsy and the bow, maybe
+- curtsy and the bow

 <!-- - it's the sway -->